BotechStudio/fudge-docs/docs/adding-font.md

 title: Add new font
 ---

-### Intro
+### Introduction

-In order to create an maintainable and efficient application, fudge's team making use of [styled-components](https://styled-components.com), an advanced and modern styling tool.
+To create an efficient and maintainable application, Fudge’s team uses [styled-components](https://styled-components.com), an advanced and modern styling tool.

-the font loaded using the styled components technology inside one specific component and enable to make use of it freely.
+Fonts are loaded using styled components technology, located inside specific components, for free use.

 :::note

-The file tht holds the main styles called **global-styles.js**, and can be found at **client > app > global-styles.js**. for the example we will make a use of [google-fonts](https://fonts.google.com).
+The file that holds the main styles is called **global-styles.js**.
+It can be found in c**client > app > global-styles.js**.
+For the following example, we will use [google-fonts](https://fonts.google.com).

 :::

 ### Use case

-Inside global-styles.js, we are making use of **createGlobalStyle** method by styled-components, to create the main styles.
+To create the main styles, we chose to use **createGlobalStyle**, a styled-components method found within global-styles.js.

 ```javascript
 const GlobalStyle = createGlobalStyle`